kdavis51/potholes/README.md

 -----------------------------------------------------------------------------------------------------------------------

-gps-v4.0.3 – latest code
+gps-v4.0.4

+	- fixed ctrl-c exit hang

+runme.py

-runme.py -  this is a copy of the latest working code.   runme.py must to be stored in /home/pi/Documents folder
+	this is a copy of the latest working code.   runme.py must to be stored in /home/pi/Documents folder

+gps.dat

-gps.dat – sample gps data
+	sample gps data

+Wiring.jpg

-Wiring.jpg –wiring diagram
+	wiring diagram

+index.php

+	code that leverage google maps API and places markers on a map NOTE - Google API has been removed and replaced with XXXXXXXX

 -----------------------------------------------------------------------------------------------------------------------